 Number of Accused

-The total number of accused under the Board’s jurisdiction has declined in the last five years.
-There are slightly more accused supervised in the community than in custody at the Forensic Psychiatric Hospital.
+The total number of accused under the Board’s jurisdiction has declined over the last four years.
+There are slightly more accused in custody at the Forensic Psychiatric Hospital than under supervision in the community.

 Breakdown of New Cases

 New cases that are deferred by the court to the Board include both not criminally responsible (NCR) accused, as well as accused who have been found unfit to stand trial (UST).
-In the past year, new cases increased from 55 to 72, largely as a result of a substantial increase in UST verdicts.
+In the past year, new cases have continued to decrease.
+This can likely be attributed to the ongoing impact of the COVID-19 pandemic on court operations throughout the province.
+Last year the number of new UST findings from court outnumbered the new NCR verdicts.
+This year that has reversed to the usual pattern of more NCR cases than UST, although at a significantly lower level of new NCR cases.

 Case Closure by Reason